2020 Marine Endangered Species Art Contest

-Celebrate Endangered Species Day (May 17) and the International Year of the Salmon by having your classroom participate in the Greater Atlantic Region’s Marine Endangered Species Art Contest.
+Celebrate Endangered Species Day (May 15) and NOAA's 50th anniversary by having your classroom participate in the Greater Atlantic Region’s Marine Endangered Species Art Contest.

 Endangered Species Day

-Celebrate Endangered Species Day (May 17) and the International Year of the Salmon by having your classroom participate in the Greater Atlantic Region’s Marine Endangered Species Art Contest.
+Celebrate Endangered Species Day (May 15) and the 50th anniversary of NOAA by having your classroom participate in the Greater Atlantic Region’s Marine Endangered Species Art Contest.
 Endangered and threatened species need our help.
 Students’ artwork will showcase their knowledge and commitment to protecting these animals.
-We invite Massachusetts schools as well as schools from anywhere in the U.S. and beyond to submit entries!
+We invite Massachusetts schools as well as schools from anywhere in the United States and beyond to submit entries!

 Artwork should highlight one or more marine endangered or threatened species from the New England/Mid-Atlantic region.
-Animals should be portrayed in their natural habitat.
 Text highlighting why the animals are important and what people can do to protect them may also be included.
 Younger students, in grades K-2, who may not understand the threats to endangered species (i.e., pollution, fishing, etc.) are encouraged to portray the animal in its natural habitat instead.
-For more information on each species, visit our Endangered Species Day website.

 - In addition to school entries, home school and individual entries are welcome.